torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 # Classic agents

-Before we start talking about reinforcement learning approaches to playing Kalah, we will first present a few classic agents which will serve as our baseline in comparison.
+Before we talk about reinforcement learning approaches to playing Kalah, we first present classic agents which will serve as our baseline in the comparisons and which will be used for training.
+For most of its variations Kalah is a solved game were the first player would win if we would use pre-computed move databases with perfect moves, but we are not going to use them here.

 ## Random agent

 This agent, as the name suggests, will randomly choose a move out of all valid moves.
-This is the simplest approach we can take on implementing a Kalah playing agent and it can be implemented essentially with just one line of Python code.
+This is the simplest approach we can take and it can be implemented essentially with just one line of Python code.

 ## MaxScore agent